Can Dogs Eat Pears?

 As with other fruits, dogs should only eat pears in small quantities, since the high content of fiber and natural sugars can cause stomach upset and diarrhea in dogs.
 In addition, the quantity will also vary depending on your dog’s size.
 As already mentioned, fruit and vegetables should occupy 10-15% of your dog’s total daily diet.

-Dogs can eat pears with or without skin, provided they are well washed.
+Dogs can eat pears with or without skin, provided they are washed well.
 Keep in mind that the highest quantity of fiber is concentrated in a pear’s skin, so if you’re offering your dog pear to aid with constipation, we suggest leaving the skin on.

 And yes, puppies can also eat pears.
 If, however, you do notice that the pear is not sitting well with your dog, there is a possibility that it may be intolerant.
 For more, we suggest reading our article where we discuss food intolerance in dogs.